cachrisman/salesforce-node-client/README.md

 ```

 ## Documentation

+### Declaring your application in Salesforce

+Before being able to interact with Force.com with your application, you will have to declare it as a connected application:

+1. Log in your Saleforce account
+2. Access the Setup
+3. Type 'App' in the quick find box and navigate to Build > Create > Apps
+4. Scroll down and click 'New' in the 'Connected Apps' section
+5. Fill in the required fields in the 'Basic Information' section
+6. Check 'Enable OAuth Settings', this will open some aditional settings
+7. Provide a callback URL (this is an endpoint belonging to your application that should match `auth.callbackUrl` specified in the client configuration later)
+8. Select your OAuth scope(s) ('api' is a good start)
+9. Save your settings

 ### Configuring and  instantiating the client
 The first thing that you need to do to use this project is to set its configuration and create a client instance.